Material gain and eight-band k.p description for selected perovskites: Material systems

 \section{Material systems}

+We consider two classes of perovskite materials: inorganic CsPbX$_3$ and organic MAPbX$_3$ with $X = \{$Cl, Br, I\}.
+It is known, that inorganic and organic halide perovskites can be present in various structures.
+The phase changes with the temperature, and for many perovskites it is orthorhombic at low temperature \cite{Szafranski2016,Marronnier2018,Kashikar2020}.
+The transition to the tetragonal phase takes place for increasing temperature, and then to the $\alpha$ cubic (or pseudo-cubic) phase with further temperature increase.
+For laser applications, it is most interesting to consider room temperature or higher, since semiconductor devices must operate at such conditions.
+In the case of organic MAPbX$_3$, a pseudocubic phase at room temperature is expected for two of the crystals (MAPbCl$_3$ - above 178.8 K, MAPbBr$_3$ - above 236.9 K, MAPbI$_3$ - above 327.4 K)\cite{1987JChPh..87.6373P,doi:10.1139/v90-063,ONODAYAMAMURO19901383}, while for inorganic CsPbX$_3$, a cubic phase appears for all of them at higher temperatures (CsPbCl$_3$ - above 320.15 K \cite{PhysRevB.9.4549}, CsPbBr$_3$ - above 403.15 K \cite{doi:10.1143/JPSJ.37.1393}, CsPbI$_3$ - above 589.15 K \cite{1361418519902409984, TROTS20082520}).

-We consider two classes of perovskite materials: CsPbX$_3$ and MAPbX$_3$ for $X = \{$Cl, Br, I\}.
-The modeled perovskites are taken in the cubic phase (the $\alpha$-phase).
-Since in this work, we directly compare the results of gain for different materials, we enforce the $\alpha$-phase for all of them, although in realistic systems they can have different phases at the same temperature~\cite{Kashikar2020}.
-The first group of materials strictly realizes the cubic symmetry (as shown in Fig.~\ref{fig:cell}(a)) and it is described by the 221 space group (with O$_\mathrm{h}$ point group).
-However, in the case of MAPbX$_3$, it is known that methylammonium (CH$_3$NH$_3$) fails to match the lattice, causing the symmetry reduction.
-In consequence, such a group of materials is considered as pseudocubic, where approximate cubic symmetry is due to dynamical averaging~\cite{Even2015}.
-As shown in Fig.~\ref{fig:cell}(b), due to the methylammonium, the symmetry of the unit cell is completely lifted (the exact symmetry point group of the system is $C_1$).
+Since in this work, we directly compare the results of material gain for different materials, we enforce the $\alpha$-phase for all of them at the same temperature, even though only for two of them (MAPbCl$_3$ and MAPbBr$_3$) pseudo-cubic phase is present at room temperature \cite{Kashikar2020}.

+The CsPbX$_3$ group of materials strictly realizes the cubic symmetry (as shown in Fig.~\ref{fig:cell}(a)) and it is described by the 221 space group (with O$_\mathrm{h}$ point group).

+In the case of MAPbX$_3$, it is known that methylammonium (CH$_3$NH$_3$) fails to match the lattice, causing the symmetry reduction.
+In consequence, such a group of materials is considered as pseudo-cubic, where approximate cubic symmetry is due to dynamical averaging~\cite{Even2015}.
+As shown in Fig.~\ref{fig:cell}(b), due to the methylammonium \blueB{(MA)}, the symmetry of the unit cell is completely lifted (the exact symmetry point group of the system is $C_1$).
 However, if one neglects asymmetry due to the hydrogen atoms and treating N - C pair as localized along the $z$-axis, the cell has $C_{4\mathrm{v}}$ symmetry.
-In fact, in Sec.~\ref{sec:kp}, we show that Hamiltonian for the $C_{4\mathrm{v}}$ is capable for accurate description of the pseudocubic MAPbX$_3$ band structures.
+Despite the lack of exact cubic symmetry, we describe the MAPbX$_3$ band structures in terms of Brillouin zone for cubic materials [Fig.~\ref{fig:BZ}(c)].
+In fact, in Sec.~\ref{sec:kp}, we show that Hamiltonian for the $C_{4\mathrm{v}}$ is capable for accurate description of pseudo-cubic MAPbX$_3$ \blueB{DFT} band structures.